ehsanmok/create-your-own-lang-with-rust/book/src/01_calculator/ast.md

 ```
 <span class="filename">Filename: calculator/src/ast.rs</span>

-After defining our AST, we can use the `pest` generated `CalcParser::parse` to map the Rules of our `Calc` language string to the AST.
+Now, we can use the `pest` generated `CalcParser::parse` to map the Rules of our `Calc` language string to our AST.

 ```rust,ignore